dustinpfister/blog_posts/_posts/threejs-math-utils.md

 ## Conclusion

 The math utils object is then a whole bunch of useful methods that I find myself using often, however it does not have everything that I might expect to have in such a collection of methods.
 Although I guess I should not expect everything to be there actually because there is still what there is to work with in the core javaScript math object of course.
-Also there is a whole world of javaScript code out there on the open internet to study, and with that said one great librray that I keep checking out again and again is [angles.js](https://www.npmjs.com/package/angles), as such I made [my own javaScript module based off of the source code from that one](/2021/04/16/js-javascript-example-angles-module/) as it is a good one when it comes to various things with angles.
+Also there is a whole world of javaScript code out there on the open Internet to study, and with that said one great library that I keep checking out again and again is [angles.js](https://www.npmjs.com/package/angles), as such I made [my own javaScript module based off of the source code from that one](/2021/04/16/js-javascript-example-angles-module/) as it is a good one when it comes to various things with angles.

 Speaking of the math object in core javaScript that is something that you show know a thing or two about at this time when it comes to using methods like Math.cos, and [Math.atan2](/2019/03/19/js-math-atan2/) for example.
 There is no need to add any of these such methods of course to the math utils object of threejs when it comes to all of these such methods as they are there to work with when it comes to native javaScript alone.